-Meanwhile in Ghana, where nonagenarian Akua Denteh was bludgeoned to death last month, certain communities blame the birth of children with disabilities on witchcraft.
+Meanwhile in Ghana, where nonagenarian Akua Denteh was bludgeoned to death last month, certain communities blamed the birth of children with disabilities on practices of witchcraft.

 In the Democratic Republic of the Congo, it is usually the younger generations who are associated witchcraft.
 So-called "children of witchcraft" are usually rejected by their families and left to fend for themselves.
 However, their so-called crimes often have little to do with sorcery at all: